Behnam-sn/EtlSandbox-cs/IMPROVEMENTS.md

 **How to Implement:**
 1.  **Authentication:** Implement JWT (JSON Web Token) bearer authentication.
 This can be achieved by setting up a dedicated identity provider service (using a library like **Duende IdentityServer**) or by integrating with a cloud-based identity service like **Auth0** or **Azure AD**.
 2.  **Authorization:** Once authentication is in place, add `[Authorize]` attributes to your API controllers and actions to enforce that only authenticated and authorized users can access them.

----

-### 5. End-to-End (E2E) Testing

-**Current State:** While unit and integration tests verify components in isolation, there is no test that validates the entire system working together.

-**Suggestion:** Add an E2E test suite that orchestrates the full data pipeline.

-**Why This Is Better:**
-*   **Ultimate Confidence:** E2E tests provide the highest level of confidence that the entire system is functioning correctly as a whole.
-They are the only tests that can catch issues arising from the interaction between services.
-*   **Validates Deployment:** An E2E suite is an excellent way to validate that your `docker-compose` configuration and inter-service communication are correct.

-**How to Implement:**
-1.  **Create a Test Project:** Create a new test project (e.g., `EtlSandbox.Tests.EndToEnd`).
-2.  **Orchestrate with Docker-Compose:** The test setup will programmatically:
-    *   Run `docker-compose up -d --build` to start the entire system.
-    *   Wait for all services to become healthy by polling database connections and `/health` endpoints.
-A library like `Polly` is ideal for this.
-3.  **Act:** The test will connect to the source `Jupiter` (MySQL) database and insert a unique test record.
-4.  **Assert:** The test will then poll the final destination databases (`Mars`, `Neptune`, `Venus`, ClickHouse) with a timeout, waiting for the test record to appear.
-It will then assert that the data is correct in all locations.
-5.  **Teardown:** After the test completes, it will run `docker-compose down -v` to shut down all containers and **remove the data volumes**, ensuring a clean, isolated state for the next test run.